Skating Programs

 Aspire Classes

-Each Learn to Skate USA package includes 30 minutes of group instruction plus 30 minutes of practice ice.
-Skaters may request private lessons during the LTS free skate.
+Each Aspire Session package includes 30 minutes of group instruction, 30 minutes of practice ice, and 30 minutes of weekly off-ice conditioning class.
+Athletes may request private lessons during the practice ice portion of the sessions.

 Register NOWPlease Note